arex6240/abirbhav_phase2/cryptography.md

 As we see it didnt work.

-I noticed that the encryption was using RSA, and I could get encrypted values for small numbers like 1, 2, 3, and 4.
-I wrote a simple script to collect these pairs.
-When the oracle encrypts a character like "1", it converts it to its ASCII hex value (0x31 = 49 in decimal), then encrypts it.
-Using the formula c = m^e mod N, I know that c - m^e should be a multiple of N. By taking the GCD of these differences, I could figure out N.
+I noticed that the encryption was using RSA, and I could get encrypted values for small numbers like 1, 2, 3, and 4. so I wrote a simple script to collect these pairs.
+When the program encrypts a character like "1", it converts it to its ASCII hex value (0x31 = 49 in decimal), then encrypts it.
+Using the formula c = m^e mod N, I know that c - m^e should be a multiple of N and hence by taking the GCD of these differences, I can find N
 ```
 abirbhav@ROG-STRIX-G713IE:/mnt/c/WINDOWS/system32$ nc titan.picoctf.net 53380
 *****************************************